jewelsofthought/neshama/site/posts/parashot/Eikev.md

 The irrigated field yields a harvest that is superior, in quantity and quality, to that of her passive sister.
 But the rain-watered field is a truer, purer reflection on her heavenly Maker.

-\_Note: Today, superior in quantity but no longer in quality.
-This is a spiritual way of expressing the need for “rain-watered” food.
+{NOTE: Today, superior in quantity but no longer in quality.
+This is a spiritual way of expressing the need for “rain-watered” food.}

 ---